-The terms and due dates of the Authority's long-term debt, including capital lease obligations, at June 30, 2021 and 2020 follows:
+The terms and due dates of the Authority's long-term debt, including financed equipment obligations, at June 30, 2022 and 2021 follows:

 - 4.125% note payable, USDA loan for construction of new hospital, collateralized by new building and equipment, due February 2037. - On April 24, 2020, the Authority received loan proceeds in the amount of approximately \$1,131,000 under the Paycheck Protection Program (PPP).
 The PPP, established as part of the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), provides for loans to qualifying businesses for amounts up to 2.5 times of the average monthly payroll expenses of the qualifying businesses.
 The loans and accrued interest are forgivable after the covered period as long as the borrower users the loan proceeds for eligible purposes, including payroll, benefits, rent and utilities, and maintains its payroll levels.
 The amount of loan forgiveness will be reduced if the borrower terminates employees or reduces salaries during the covered period.
 The unforgiven portion of the PPP loan is payable over two years at an interest rate of 1%, with a deferral of payments for the first ten months after the covered period.
 During 2021, the Authority received final forgiveness approval from Small Business Administration (SBA).
-The gain on forgiveness is reported as nonoperating revenues in the statements of revenues, expenses and changes in net position. - On February 11, 2021, the Authority received a 2nd draw with loan proceeds in the amount of approximately \$1,131,000 under the Paycheck Protection Program (PPP).
-The unforgiven portion of the PPP loan is payable over five years at an interest rate of 1%, with a deferral of payments for the first ten months after the covered period.
-The Authority intends to use the proceeds for purposes consistent with the PPP.
-While the Authority currently believes that its use of the loan proceeds will meet the conditions for forgiveness of the loan, no assurances can be provided.
-The Authority will recognize any forgiveness of the loan at the time the Authority is legally released from the debt. - 2.750% SBA Disaster Loan 30 year note payable with payments deferred one year from June 2020, due May 2050. - In January 2021, the Authority was approved for a \$1 million loan from the Rural Economic Development Loan and Grant (REDLG) program.
-Through the REDLG program, USDA provides zero-interest loans and grants to Rural Utilities Service Electric Program and Telecom Program borrowers who will use the funds to help local businesses finance projects that will create and retain jobs.
-The Authority's loan is administered through Slash Pine Electric Membership Corporation.
-As of June 30, 2021, the Authority has requested approximately \$331,000 with a maturity of May 2029. - 6.350% capital lease, Mindray DS USA, Inc., due April 2023. - 0.220% capital lease, Olympus America, Inc., due February 2023. - 8.837% capital lease, Medivators, Inc., due March 2023.
+The gain on forgiveness is reported as nonoperating revenues in the statements of revenues, expenses and changes in net position.